 Many things can make us ritually unclean.
 While it is not a sin to be ritually unclean, it does mean that a man cannot lead the rituals.
 (Others say he should not even attend the rituals if he is ritually unclean, but this is not proven.)
-We discuss these things in detail in “About Ritual Cleanness,” which is part of Nazarene Scripture Studies, Volume 1.
-However, at a practical level, what it means is that priests, elders, and deacons (and indeed, anyone who can) should do his best not to be ritually unclean on the Sabbath and festival high days.
+We discuss these things in detail in “About Ritual Cleanness,” which is part of Nazarene Scripture Studies, Volume One.
+However, at a practical level, what it means is that priests, elders, and deacons (and indeed, anyone who can) should do his best not to be ritually unclean on the Sabbath and feast high days.
 This also includes not having marital relations on those days.

 Shemote (Exodus) 19:15